Fisico/diyHue-doc/documentation.md

 ## Support

-diyHue is and will be Free to use.
+diyHue is and will be free to use.
 However it does take a lot of time to maintain the code etc etc.

 Long story short.... you can support us at Ko-Fi